-Arizona teen missing for nearly four years shows up safe at Montana police station
+Teen missing for nearly 4 years shows up at Montana police station

 GLENDALE, Ariz.
-(AP) — An Arizona teenager who vanished without a trace nearly four years ago is safe after walking into a police station in Montana, authorities said Wednesday.
+(AP) — An Arizona teenager who vanished without a trace nearly four years ago is safe after walking into a police station in Montana, authorities said.

-Alicia Navarro, 18, of Glendale showed up alone this week in a small town about 40 miles (64 kilometers) from the Canadian border and identified herself, according to police in Glendale, a Phoenix suburb.
+Alicia Navarro, 18, of Glendale, showed up alone this week in a small town about 40 miles (64 kilometers) from the Canadian border and identified herself, police in Glendale, a Phoenix suburb, said Wednesday.

 Her disappearance sparked a massive search that included the FBI.
 Santiago said over the years, police had received thousands of tips.